felixjones/gba-tutorial/_setup/toolchain.md

 <img src="assets/vscode-14.png" alt="Build success" width="75%"/>
 &nbsp;

-Exit code 0 means success, we're managed to link our ROM runtime and produced "gba-game.elf".
+Exit code 0 means success, we've managed to link our ROM runtime and produced "gba-game.elf".

 The emulator [mGBA](http://mgba.io/) actually supports loading ELF files as ROMs, so let's use mGBA to run our ELF file in the `build` folder and see what we get.